A Lightweight Optimization Framework for Estimating 3D Brain Tumor Infiltration: Results

-We evaluate how our method can be extended.
-Therefore, we conduct two additional experiments, where we (i) include advanced imaging data and (ii) add a further physical loss into the tumor cell estimation.

-\subsubsection{Including PET Imaging}
+\subsubsection{Including PET Imaging:}

 As an example of how our method can be extended with additional measurements, we evaluate the effects of an additional PET loss.
-We tested 58 patients who had amino acid PET images in the GliODIL dataset.
+We tested 58 patients with amino acid PET images in the GliODIL dataset.
 The same experiment was conducted by \cite{balcerakphysics} in a recent NeurIPS publication, simulating not only the influence of PET but also advanced brain deformations.
-In Table \ref{table:pet}, we compare the default method with optimal parameters and our method with the additional PET loss to this method and to the other methods also used for the full GliODIL dataset (Table \ref{table:validation_combined}).
-Both the default method and the one including PET loss show a clear improvement over the standard plan and over the dynamic grid discretization in terms of "any recurrence" prediction.
-In enhancing recurrence coverage, the dynamic grid discretization is better than our method, while our methods are slightly still outperforming the standard plan.
-For this, the distribution is also highly dominated by outliers, as most patients already have 100\% enhancing recurrence coverage in the standard plan.
+In Table \ref{table:pet}, we compare the default method with optimal parameters and our method with the additional PET loss to this method and the other methods also used for the full GliODIL dataset (Table \ref{table:validation_combined}).
+Both the default method and the one including PET loss show a clear improvement over the standard plan and the dynamic grid discretization regarding "any recurrence" prediction.
+In enhancing recurrence coverage, the dynamic grid discretization is better than our method, while our methods are still outperforming the clinical standard plan.